 - Plant winter vegetable and herbs seedlings out into prepared beds when they are strong enough – as a rule of thumb when they have four true leaves.
-Plant with bone meal and feed with seedling food to give them a good start.
+Plant with bone meal or Bio Rock and feed with seedling food to give them a good start.
 Mulch well and keep moist.

 - Do a final harvesting of annual herbs.
 Dig up what’s left and add to the compost heap.
 Some herb plants like comfrey, borage and yarrow will speed up the decomposing process and add precious nutrients to the compost.